How to Follow Through on Goals (4-Phase Framework)

 Forgetting to act The cue moment passes unnoticed You meant to prep meals on Sunday but it slipped your mind

-And this is where learning to overcome procrastination becomes a parallel skill – the same gap that kills goal follow-through fuels chronic procrastination.
+And this is where learning to overcome procrastination becomes a parallel skill.
+The same gap that kills goal follow-through fuels chronic procrastination.

 The Momentum Lock Method: a goal follow-through framework that works